1987–88 New York Knicks season

 The 1987–88 New York Knicks season was the 42nd season for the team in the National Basketball Association.

+Season summary

+Off-season

 The Knicks had the 18th overall pick in the 1987 NBA draft, and selected point guard Mark Jackson out of St. John's University.
 During the off-season, the team acquired Sidney Green from the Detroit Pistons, and signed free agent and second-year forward Johnny Newman in November.
 The Knicks also hired Providence College head coach Rick Pitino as their new coach; Pitino had been hired after leading Providence to the Final Four of the 1987 NCAA Division I men's basketball tournament.

+For the season, the Knicks slightly redesigned their home and road uniforms, removing the jersey number from the right leg of their shorts; these uniforms would remain in use until 1990.